 The COVID-19 pandemic has created unique challenges to performing arts organizations worldwide, and Tulsa Ballet is no exception.
-In order to ensure the safety and well-being of the Tulsa community, Tulsa Ballet has made the difficult decision to reschedule Vendetta, a Mafia Story to March 2021 and cancel the December 2020 run of The Nutcracker.
-With the help of Board Certified Infectious Diseases physician Dr. Lauren Brett Jaggers to create guidelines for safely reopening.
+In order to ensure the safety and well-being of the Tulsa community, we sought the help of Board Certified Infectious Diseases physician Dr. Lauren Brett Jaggers to create guidelines for safely reopening.
 During the 2020-2021 season, Tulsa Ballet held socially-distanced performances for subscribers only, but we plan to return to a more normal season in fall 2021, with some added protocols which will be announced later this summer.
 Find more information about the 2021-2022 season here.